programminghistorian/jekyll/lessons/r-basics-with-tabular-data.md

 [1] 112
 ```

 R is case sensitive, so be careful that you use the same notation when you use the variables you have assigned (or named) in other actions.
-See Rasmus Bååth's article, [The State of Naming Conventions in R](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), for more information on how to best name variables.
+See Rasmus B√•√•th's article, [The State of Naming Conventions in R](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), for more information on how to best name variables.

 To remove a variable from the console, type `rm()` with the variable you want to get rid of inside the brackets, and press *Enter*.
-To see all of the variables you have assigned, type `ls()` into the console and press *Enter* – this will help you avoid using the same name for multiple variables.
+To see all of the variables you have assigned, type `ls()` into the console and press *Enter* √ê this will help you avoid using the same name for multiple variables.
 This is also important because R stores all of the objects you create in its memory, so even if you cannot see a variable named `x` in the console, it may have been created before and you could accidentally overwrite it when assigning another variable.

 Here is the list of variables we have created so far: